Learning Theories: Behaviourism, Cognitivism, Constructivism

 In this instance, we are effectively treating students as educational resources.

 Social learning theory was proposed by Albert Bandura.
-During the 1960s, he performed the Bobo doll experiment and observed children's behavior after watching an adult violently treating a doll-like toy.
+During the 1960s, he performed the Bobo doll experiment and observed children's behaviour after watching an adult violently treating a doll-like toy.
 He documented the children's reaction when the aggressive adult was punished, rewarded, or faced no outcomes after attacking the doll.

 Social learning theory has the following 4 elements: